seamile/jsonfmt/README.md

 ![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/seamile/jsonfmt/python-package.yml?branch=main&label=build&logo=python)

-**jsonfmt** is a json object formatting tool.
+**jsonfmt** is a JSON object formatting tool.

-## Features
+It has the following features:

-1. Print the json object in pretty format from files or stdin.
+1. Print the JSON object with **hightlight** and **pretty format** from files or stdin.
-2. Compress the json object into a single line without spaces.
+2. Compress the JSON object into a single line without spaces.
-3. Output part of a large json object via jsonpath.
+3. Output part of a large JSON object via jsonpath.

 ## Install